 The Millennium bcp Group (the "Group") is one of the largest privately owned banking groups based in Portugal, in terms of assets, credit and deposits.
-The Group offers a wide range of banking products and related financial services, both in Portugal and internationally, namely demand accounts, instruments of payment, savings and investment products, mortgage loans, consumer credit, commercial banking, leasing, factoring, insurance, private banking and asset management, among others, and its customers are served on a segmented basis.
-Internationally, the Group has significant operations in Poland, Angola and Mozambique.
-In addition, the Bank has a presence in the Cayman Islands and Macao.
+The Group offers a wide range of banking products and related financial services, both in Portugal and internationally, namely current accounts, instruments of payment, savings and investment products, mortgage loans, consumer credit, commercial banking, leasing, factoring, insurance, private banking and asset management, among others, and its customers are served on a segmented basis.
+Internationally, the Group has significant operations in Poland, Angola (consolidated by the equity method) and Mozambique.
+In addition, the Bank has a presence in Macao.

-In accordance with IFRS as endorsed by the European Union, the Group had, at the end of December 2022, total assets in the amount of EUR 89,861 million and total customer funds (including customer deposits, debt securities, assets under management, assets placed with customers and insurance products (savings and investments)) in the sum of EUR 92,808 million.
-Loans to customers (gross) amounted to EUR 57,705 million (of which EUR 56,178 million were recorded in the caption "Financial assets at amortised cost - Loans to customers", EUR 1,506 million were recorded in the caption "Debt securities held associated with credit operations" and EUR 20.9 million (gross amount without considering fair value adjustments) were recorded in the caption "Financial assets not held for trading mandatorily at fair value through profit or loss - Loans and advances to customers at fair value").
-According to the interpretation of the CRD IV and CRR, CET1 fully-implemented ratio pro forma reached 13.1%, as at 31 December 2022.
-Based on the latest available data from Banco de Portugal, the Group accounted for 17.3% of loans to customers (gross) and 19.3% of deposits in the Portuguese banking sector on 31 December 2022.
+In accordance with IFRS as endorsed by the European Union, the Group had, at the end of December 2024, total assets in the amount of EUR 102.1 billion and total customer funds (including customer deposits, debt securities, assets under management, assets placed with customers and insurance products (savings and investments)) in the sum of EUR 102.9 billion.
+Loans to customers (gross) amounted to EUR 57.2 billion (of which EUR 55.4 billion were recorded in the caption "Financial assets at amortised cost - Loans to customers", EUR 1.8 billion were recorded in the caption "Debt securities held associated with credit operations" and EUR 3 million (gross amount without considering fair value adjustments) were recorded in the caption "Financial assets not held for trading mandatorily at fair value through profit or loss - Loans and advances to customers at fair value").
+According to the interpretation of the CRD IV and CRR, CET1 fully-implemented ratio reached 16.3%, as at 31 December 2024.
+Based on the latest available data from Banco de Portugal, the Group accounted for 15.7% of loans to customers (gross) and 18.8% of deposits in the Portuguese banking sector on 31 December 2024.

-In addition, on 31 December 2022, the Bank was the sixth largest company listed on Euronext Lisbon in terms of market capitalisation (EUR 2,213 million).
+In addition, on 31 December 2024, the Bank was one of the largest companies listed on Euronext Lisbon in terms of market capitalisation (EUR 7.0 billion).